-The most important question of the rubber elasticity is how the macroscopic deformation of the network is transmitted down to the individual chains1.
+The most important question of the rubber elasticity is how the macroscopic deformation of the network is transmitted down to the individual chains [1].
 In other words, which is the dynamics of strained chains in rubber networks?

 Generally, the rubber deformation occurs at a constant volume, and, in the case of the simple uniaxial elongation, we observe a compensating contraction along the directions orthogonal to that of stretching.
-According to the rubber molecular theories of elasticity^{2,3}, to such macroscopic modifications, the variation of the density distribution of the cross-linked chain end-to-end distances corresponds at a microscopic level.
+According to the rubber molecular theories of elasticity [2,3], to such macroscopic modifications, the variation of the density distribution of the cross-linked chain end-to-end distances corresponds at a microscopic level.
 The mean value distribution is shifted to higher values along the stretch axis and to lower ones along the orthogonal axes, with respect to the unperturbed values.
-The extent of the mean value and the fluctuations amplitude changes remain controversial4.
+The extent of the mean value and the fluctuations amplitude changes remain controversial [4].
 In the classical theories, the microscopic affine deformation and the conservation of the isotropic Brownian motion of the chain are assumed for small deformations.

-In the present work, the deformed state of an Elastin polypeptide has been represented by elongated chains, constrained at the ends through a harmonic potential, simulating a stretched chain as in Wasserman-Salemme5 and Li-Alonso-Bennion-Daggett6 works about elastin-based biopolymers as the Urry's polypentapeptide $(VPGVG)n$.
+In the present work, the deformed state of an elastin oligopeptide has been represented by elongated chains, constrained at the ends through a harmonic potential, simulating a stretched chain as in Wasserman-Salemme [5] and Li-Alonso-Bennion-Daggett [6] works about elastin-based biopolymers as the Urry's polypentapeptide $(VPGVG)n$ .

-If we imagine pulling a flexible phantom chain at both ends7, then the symmetry due to thermal agitation is broken and the free energy A is given by and the elastic force arises where R is the end-to-end vector, kT the thermal energy factor and R_0^2 the mean square end-to-end distance.
-These are the fundamental formula of ideal chains.
+If we imagine pulling a flexible phantom chain at both ends [7], then the symmetry due to thermal agitation is broken and the free energy A is given by:

-$$A = 3kTR^2/2R_0^2 (1.1)$$
+$$A = 3kT \mathbf{R}^2 / 2R_0^2 \tag{1.1}$$